Acceptable67/LibN-N64-SDK/README.md

 # LibN-N64-SDK
 The simplest solution to compiling a fully working N64 ROM with as little as possible in C or C++.
+Must have a current build of GCC version 13.2.0.

 What is here is nothing extraordinary, just a couple days of work and it's features are incredibly rudimentary.
 It comes as a statically linked library.